 Cicada Killer Wasp

 “Cicada Killer” wasps (Sphecius speciosus) can be seen in the dry sandy areas at some of Elmhurst's parks during the late summer season.
 While they are relatively harmless, their presence may alarm park visitors.
+They are ground-burrowing insects that are present in a given area for 60 to 75 days, usually until mid-September.
 The best course of action is to stay clear of these wasps should you encounter them.

 Over the past few years, coyotes have increasingly been spotted in urban areas around Chicago, including the western suburbs.
 If you see a coyote there is no need for alarm, coyotes rarely attack humans.
 However, if you are approached by a coyote:

 - Be as BIG and LOUD as possible; use arm gestures to exaggerate your size and voice.

 - Always keep your pet on a leash; if you see a coyote, you should pick up your small dog and keep large pets on a short lease and close to you.

 - Keep small children near you.